ec3938/prework-repo/README.md

 ![](wongame.gif)
 ![](lostgame.gif)
 ![](stopbutton.gif)
-i tried to add the gifs here but i could only manage to add links to the imgur site, sorry

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.